zenidreney/react-router/README.md

 ## 📚 What You'll Find

-- Example implementations of nested, dynamic, and protected routes.
+- Example implementations of nested and dynamic routes.
 - TypeScript interfaces and type-guarding patterns.
 - Modular file organization for scalability.
 - Experimentation with advanced routing scenarios.